Bert Jones

-Bertram Hays Jones (born September 7, 1951) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Baltimore Colts and Los Angeles Rams.
+Bertram Hays Jones (born September 7, 1951) is an American former professional football quarterback who played in the National Football League (NFL) for 10 seasons with the Baltimore Colts and Los Angeles Rams.
 He was named the NFL Most Valuable Player in 1976 with the Colts.

 Jones played college football for the LSU Tigers, earning consensus All-American honors in 1972.
 He was selected by the Colts in the first round of the 1973 NFL draft with the second overall pick.
 He is the son of former NFL running back Dub Jones of the Cleveland Browns.
 In 2016, Jones was inducted into the College Football Hall of Fame.

 Biography

-Early years
+Early life

 Bert Jones was born on September 7, 1951, in Ruston, Louisiana.
 His father, Dub Jones, was a halfback who played for ten years in the All-America Football Conference (AAFC) and National Football League (NFL).

-He attended Ruston High School where he was given the nickname "the Ruston Rifle".
+He attended Ruston High School, where he was given the nickname "the Ruston Rifle".